Introduction to Cucumber

 What can you do with Cucumber?

-Suppose we have some code which is the possibility of john to reach home.
-If John takes a plane for a short distance it will be costly, if he comes by train it will be cheap and reliable for the shorter distance.
+Suppose we have some code which is the possibility of john reaching home.
+If John takes a plane for a short distance, it will be costly; if he comes by train, it will be cheap and reliable for the shorter distance.

 Feature: John will be coming home by train is good.

 As per the distance, the train is good to come home.